xcube-dev/xcube-server/README.md

 xcube datasets:

 * Tile map service, with some OGC WMTS 1.0 compatibility
-* Data server (TODO) to extract subsets like time-series and profiles for e.g. JS clients
+* Data services (TODO) to extract subsets like time-series and profiles for e.g. JS clients
+* Catalogue services (TODO) to query for datasets and variables

 xcube datasets are any datasets that